Looking for help with your list?

 Mailchimp's Monthly Plan is designed for users who have more than 2,000 subscribers and send at least once a month.
 It's also a great option for users who have fewer than 2,000 subscribers but send frequently or want access to paid features.

 If you have 52,000 subscribers or fewer, monthly billing is based on your total subscriber count, and you can send unlimited email campaigns.
-Mailchimp automatically adjusts your billing tier as your list grows and shrinks, based on your highest subscriber total across all lists over the previous billing cycle.
+Mailchimp automatically adjusts your billing tier as your audience grows and shrinks, based on your highest subscriber total across all audiences over the previous billing cycle.

 If you have more than 52,000 subscribers, you are considered a high-volume sender, and monthly billing is based on both your subscriber count and send volume.
 Your send limit equals 12 times the maximum number of subscribers in a tier.

 Any time you exceed your send limit, you'll automatically rise to the appropriate pricing tier.
 Any attempted campaign send counts toward your limit, including emails that bounced or were stopped due to compliance review.
 We also count recurring campaign sends, such as automation and RSS emails toward your send limit.
 Signup form response emails do not count toward sends.

 Mailchimp treats each audience in your account as a completely separate entity, and counts each subscriber toward your total subscriber count.
 Duplicate subscribers are included in your total subscriber count.
 For example, if a subscriber's email address appears on three different audiences, it is counted three times.

 Unsubscribed and non-subscribed contacts will count toward your monthly bill if they’ve received a transactional email in the past 30 days.
 If one of these contacts receives an email, your total subscriber count will increase.
 However, we will only count a transactional recipient once per billing cycle no matter how many emails they receive, or how many audiences they're in.

 Monthly Pricing Tiers